anasty17/mirror-leech-telegram-bot/README.md

 ## UPSTREAM REPO (Recommended)

 - `UPSTREAM_REPO` variable can be used for edit/add any file in repository.
-- You can add private/public repository link to grab all files from it.
+- You can add private/public repository link to grab/overwrite all files from it.
-- You can skip adding the privates files like token.pickle or accounts folder before deploying, also no need to add variables direct links except config.env, simply fill `UPSTREAM_REPO` private one in case you want to grab all files including private files.
+- You can skip adding the privates files like token.pickle or accounts folder before deploying, also no need to add variables direct links except **config.env**, simply fill `UPSTREAM_REPO` private one in case you want to grab all files including private files.
 - If you added private files while deploying and you have added private `UPSTREAM_REPO` and your private files in this private repository, so your private files will be overwritten from this repository.
 Also if you are using URL variables like `TOKEN_PICKLE_URL` then all files from those variables will override the private files that added before deploying or from private `UPSTREAM_REPO`.
+- If you filled `UPSTREAM_REPO` with the official repository link then be carefull incase any change in requirements.txt your bot will not start after restart.
+In this case you need to deploy again with updated code to install the new requirements or simply by changing the `UPSTREAM_REPO` to you fork link with that old updates or make it empty if deployed master branch.
+- In case you you filled `UPSTREAM_REPO` with your fork link be carefull also if you fetched the commits from the official repository.
+- The changes in your `UPSTREAM_REPO` will take affect only after restart.
 - `UPSTREAM_BRANCH` don't ever fill heroku here.

 ------